High-intent hand care routine

 Beef Tallow for Hands: Dry, Cracked, and Overwashed Hand Care

-Explore how to use beef tallow for hands with practical daytime and overnight steps for dry, cracked, or overwashed skin.
+Explore how to use beef tallow for hands with practical guidance for dry, cracked, and overwashed hands, including hand-cream feel, soap- and sanitizer-heavy routines, wash-after-wash reapplication, fingertip crack support, and overnight repair.

 Quick summary